Lab 6 : Allocator¶

 Note

-Starting from lab 6 to lab 8, the required part will only run in single thread and you can finish these labs without interrupt, multitasking, and virtual memory.
+part will only run in single thread and you can finish these labs

-However, the elective and question parts will still related the topics you have done in all previous labs.
+parts will still related the topics you have done in all previous labs.

-Goals of this lab
+Goals of this lab¶

-• Understand how to design a startup memory allocator.
+Understand how to design a startup memory allocator.

-• Implement the buddy system for contiguous page frame allocation.
+Implement the buddy system for contiguous page frame allocation.

-• Understand how to design an object allocator.
+Understand how to design an object allocator.

-• Replace the original static memory allocator by the new dynamic memory allocator.
+Replace the original static memory allocator by the new dynamic memory allocator.

-Static vs Dynamic Memory Pool
+Static vs Dynamic Memory Pool¶

-Static memory pool
+Static memory pool¶

 The memory pool is partitioned on .bss at compile time.
 Hence, the amount of usable memory is fixed at runtime.
 It’s good for a small memory platform or deterministic system.

-Dynamic memory pool
+Dynamic memory pool¶

 The memory pool’s location is determined at runtime.

-In user programs, the memory pool is usually allocated through system calls.
-Once the memory is used up, the library calls brk() or mmap() to gain new virtual memory region.
 And the physical memory is allocated when the user access the region and the kernel will create the page mapping.

 In kernels, memory pools are usually in the form of contgnuous page frame.
 Once, the memory is used up, the kernel allocates another contiguous page frame.

-Fixed vs Varied Sized Allocator
+Fixed vs Varied Sized Allocator¶

 A memory pool is a big memory region, the memory allocator needs to cut the pool into chunks for each allocation call.